jssql1234/docs-sqlacc/docs/usage/Tools/RTM/basic-guide.md

 * Example 1 - Get Shelf Field from Maintain Item

       - Below is Example are doing following actions using Variable
-      - At Sales Invoice to get Shelf field from Maintain Item
+      - At Sales Invoice, get the Shelf field from Maintain Item

 ![output-type](../../../../static/img/usage/tools/rtm-basic-guide/output-type.jpg)